ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_2/Intro_Phylogenetics.md

 ## Data description and access

-We are going to reconstruct the phylogeny of genus *Bufo* using a molecular dataset with three loci.
+We are going to reconstruct the phylogeny of genus *Bufo* using a molecular dataset with two loci.
 * First, create a folder on your home directory and name it `lab_2`.
 Inside this folder, create a second folder and name it `data`.
 Copy the *cytB.nex* and *16S.nex* files containing the sequences for these two mitochondrial markers from the pggcourse website into the `lab_2/data` folder.
 * Additionally, copy the file `my_phylogenetics_analysis.Rev` in the `lab_2` folder; we will need it later.